kukuu/AGILITY/technopedia-2.md

 Implementation

-In the conversion we use:

-i. dispatcher proxy to the monolithic (legacy system) to capture requests and direct it to the micro-service
+In the conversion we use a dispatcher proxy to the monolithic (legacy system) to capture requests and direct it to the micro-service ii.

-ii.
 Use Apache config file to do re-write rule for the new urls (end points) - Apache's re-write engine switched on.

-iii.
 Each URL with a string in it will be re-written.

 ## Data-driven